New Exclusive Peacock Bass Fishery - Brazil

-River Plate is happy to announce that the Uneuixi River is back as one of their exclusive private fisheries!
-The Uneuixi-Roçado was one of River Plate’s best-of-the-best for trophy peacock bass until it was closed down in 2005.
+The Roçado-Uneuixi was one of River Plate’s best-of-the-best for trophy peacock bass until it was closed down in 2005.
 After much negotiation with the Indian authorities, the fishery re-opened in August of 2018.

-Back in November of 2005 when River Plate last fished the lower part of the concession, David Isaac´s party from Canadian, Texas landed 46 twenty pounders, six of which, were 23-24-pounds!
-Plus over 100 peacocks were in the 16 to 19-pound category!
-In another party, one angler, Alan Zaremba of Hollywood, Florida landed eight peacocks over 20-pounds, the largest weighing in at 24-pounds.
+In November of 2005, when River Plate last fished the lower part of the concession, David Isaac´s party from Canadian, Texas landed 46 twenty-pounders, six of which were 23-24-pounds!
+Plus, over 100 peacocks were in the 16 to 19-pound category!
+In another party, one angler, Alan Zaremba of Hollywood, Florida, landed eight peacocks over 20-pounds, the largest weighing in at 24-pounds.

 The Reserve is one of the Amazon's last remnants of untouched trophy peacock bass fishing.
 The upper half of the concession has never been sportfished.
 Both sections have many lagoons and oxbow lakes.